Skip to content

 We need to be clear about what we are and what we aren't.

 Shenandoah Valley Teen Challenge no longer operates a residential program.
-After 25 years of running recovery homes in the Valley, we've transitioned to a different model: family support, referrals, and resources.
+We've transitioned to a different model: family support, referrals, and resources.

 We've walked alongside hundreds of families through this process.
 We know the programs.
 We know the questions.
-We know what works and what doesn't, because we've seen it from the inside for over two decades.
+We know what works and what doesn't, because we've seen it from the inside.

 Our role now is to help families like yours find the right fit.
 Sometimes that's a Teen Challenge center.
 Sometimes it's another faith-based program.
 Sometimes it's a different approach entirely.
 We're not here to push one solution.
-We're here to help you find your solution.
+We're here to help you find yours.

 What We Want You to Know

 Choosing a program feels like the whole battle.
 It's not.
-It's the first step in a long journey that will require more from your family than you can imagine right now.
+It's the first step in something long that will ask more from your family than you can picture right now.

-But here's the hope we hold onto: we've seen God do impossible things.
-We've watched families we thought were beyond repair come back together.
-We've seen men and women who couldn't string together a week of sobriety celebrate five years, ten years, twenty years of freedom.
+But here's the hope we hold onto.
+We've seen God do impossible things.
+We've watched families we thought were past repair come back together.
+We've seen men and women who couldn't string together a clean week walk in freedom for years.

 Recovery is possible.
 Restoration is possible.
-But it takes time, it takes the right environment, and it takes a God who specializes in bringing dead things back to life.
+It takes time, it takes the right environment, and it takes a God who specializes in bringing dead things back to life.

 Don't rush this decision.
 Ask hard questions.
 Trust your instincts.
 And know that you don't have to figure it out alone.

-If you're a family searching for the right path for your loved one, contact us at /get-help for a free, no-pressure conversation.
+If you're a family searching for the right path for your loved one, reach out through get help for a free, no-pressure conversation.

 Justin Franich